M-ERA-NET-MEDIATE/DataDocumentation/README.md

 ### Documentation

 How to use the data models.
-How to maintain the data models and the repository
+How to maintain the data models and the repository.
-How the deployment to onto-ns server system works
+How the deployment to onto-ns server system works.

 ## License